Skip to content

 memory: 512Mi

-• Line 3298/3324: Ensure that the prometheusOperator.image.tag and prometheusOperator.prometheusConfigReloader.image.tag values are not ahead of the actual appVersion in Chart.yaml.
+• Ensure the prometheusOperator.image.tag and prometheusOperator.prometheusConfigReloader.image.tag values are not ahead of the actual appVersion in Chart.yaml.
 You need to check values.yaml and Chart.yaml for unintended changes.
 The bot will try to jump ahead.

 ## External URL at which Prometheus will be reachable.